Selecting an Anchor Rode

 Proof Coil and BBB: Grade 30; made from low-carbon steel.
 BBB or "Triple B" has a uniform pitch short link, and works well on windlass gypsies.
 BBB used to be the most popular type for windlass designs of the past, but has been replaced by G4.
 Proof Coil does not have a uniform pitch and does not work with anchor windlasses.

-The classic rule is to use seven times the sum of the water depth plus the boat's freeboard.
+Opinions vary, but a common rule of thumb is to use seven times the sum of the water depth plus the boat's freeboard.
 Many boaters will use a scope of more like five times, and will compensate with more chain or more vigilance.

 The simplest anchor rode involves connecting the anchor directly to a spliced nylon anchor line.
 An example uses a West Marine 8lb.
 Traditional Anchor, a 1/4" shackle, and a 3/8" x 150' New England Ropes anchor line.
 This is great for day use with a small boat.
 It's lightweight, inexpensive, and will hold well as long as the scope is sufficient.